ToneLi/Some-methods-for-LangID/README.md

 * num_epochs = 1               #epochs
 * batch_size = 8               #batch_size

 Notes: I used the randomly initialized embedding matrix by random_uniform.
+I used the one-hot vector to represent label vecor.
 ## Method 4-6

 ## Result